kyle-long/hackytrack/README.md

 - It supports tab completion.
 - You can move through history with the up and down keys just like good ol' bash!
+- You can tag things.
+Anything before the first `:` will count as a tag.
+If you'd like, you can use subtags as well, which will show up when using `hackyanalyze`.

 Installation
 ============